Sign up below for our 2026 Farm Share (CSA)

 The concept of shared risk and shared harvest is an old one that goes back before anyone remembers.
 When the world was simpler, communities were in the habit of looking out for each other, and the young, the elderly, the alone, and the hungry.
 Urban and rural neighborhoods of today provide community growing space where neighbors are invited to pitch in helping as they can and taking what they need.
 Looking forward, we know that growing and sharing food will help us find the nourishment we need and the common ground we must find.
 Food brings us together in so many ways.

-Interestingly enough, we trace the term Community Supported Agriculture back to the 1900s when students of Rudolf Steiner in Germany and groups of women in Japan independently brought growers and eaters together to bring food from the ground to support all involved.
+Interestingly enough, we trace our Community Supported Agriculture roots back to the 1900s when students of Rudolf Steiner in Germany and groups of women in Japan independently brought growers and eaters together to bring food from the ground to support all involved.
 Biodynamic farmers in the northeastern U.S. borrowed the term and brought the practice to their farms in the 1980s.
-Our growers come from this lineage tracing their roots back to Mark Trela from the White Violet Center for Eco-Justice.
+Our farmers come from this lineage tracing their roots back to Mark Trela from the White Violet Center for Eco-Justice.

 At Gibbs Road Farm, the partnership is year-round as we design our production plan and planting schedule in January, and select seeds and supplies; then bring on staff in February when the greenhouse begins to explode in green just as members submit their CSA share payments.
 CSA members are crucial in the ecosystem of a regenerative, community farm like ours.
 We share what we have so that all have what they need.